How To Peel Potato, The Right Way

 The type of peeler you use can make a world of difference.
 There are several types of peelers available, but the two most common are the swivel peeler and the Y-shaped peeler.

-• Swivel Peeler: This peeler has a straight blade that swivels as you peel, which is excellent for getting into the curves and crevices of the potato.
-It’s a versatile tool that many home cooks prefer for its ease of use and effectiveness on various vegetables.
+- Swivel Peeler: This peeler features a straight blade that swivels as you peel, making it excellent for navigating the curves and crevices of the potato.
+It’s a versatile tool that many home cooks prefer for its ease of use and effectiveness on a wide range of vegetables.

-• Y-Shaped Peeler: As the name suggests, this peeler is shaped like a ‘Y’.
-It’s particularly good for straight peeling motions and is often faster for large quantities of potatoes.
+- Y-Shaped Peeler: As the name suggests, this peeler is shaped like a ‘Y’.
+It’s perfect for straight peeling motions and is often faster for large quantities of potatoes.
 It provides a steady grip and is favored by many professional chefs.

 2. Serrated Peeler